 Navy: Dr Scully-Power commenced his career as the inaugural Head of the Royal Australian Navy’s Oceanographic Section, and qualified as a naval diver.
 He has served as Chairman of Australia’s Civil Aviation Safety Authority, Chancellor of Bond University, and as the inaugural Chairman of the Queensland Premier’s Science & Technology Council.
 Dr Scully-Power was elected a Councillor of the Australian Institute of Company Directors for eight years, and was a Director of the Australian Trade Commission for five years.

 Aviation: He has had extensive involvement in community groups as Patron of the Australian Aviation Museum, the Royal Australian Navy Laboratory Association, and the League of Ancient Mariners; Senior Vice President of the RAN Naval Warfare Officers’ Association; and as a Director of the Australia Youth Trust.
 He has served on the Australian-British Chamber of Commerce and the American Chamber of Commerce in Australia.

-Among his awards are the Distinguished Service Medal (the highest honour awarded by the U.S. Navy), NASA Space Medal, Casey Baldwin Medallion of the Canadian Aeronautics and Space Institute, United States Presidential Letter of Commendation, US Congressional Certificate of Merit, United Nations Association Distinguished Service Award, Laureate of the Albatross (Oceanography’s ‘Nobel Prize’), Order of the Decibel (the highest award in the field of Underwater Acoustics), and Australia’s highest aviation award the Oswald Watt Gold Medal.
-He was appointed a Member in the Order of Australia and a Grand Officer of the Order of the Star of Honour of Ethiopia.
+Awards: His awards include the US Navy Distinguished Service Medal, NASA Space Medal, Casey Baldwin Medallion of the Canadian Aeronautics and Space Institute, US Presidential Letter of Commendation, US Congressional Certificate of Merit, United Nations Association Distinguished Service Award, Laureate of the Albatross in oceanography, Order of the Decibel in acoustics, and Australia’s highest aviation award, the Oswald Watt Gold Medal.
+He is a Member of the Order of Australia and a Grand Officer of the Order of the Star of Honour of Ethiopia.
 A life-size oil painting of Dr Scully-Power hangs in the National Portrait Gallery.